hamxiaoz/10x-developer/angularjs.md

 });
 ```

->During the linking phase, interpolation has not been evaluated yet, so if the value of a directive contains "{{ }}", it is necessary to call attrs.$observe() in order to properly evaluate the value, otherwise it will return as undefined.
+- During the linking phase, interpolation has not been evaluated yet, so if the value of a directive contains "{{ \}\}", it is necessary to call attrs.$observe() in order to properly evaluate the value, otherwise it will return as undefined.

->They share **attri** object, which is really useful in directive (http://docs.angularjs.org/guide/directive#Attributes)
+- They share **attri** object, which is really useful in directive (http://docs.angularjs.org/guide/directive#Attributes)

 #### **Service**
 Using `service('name', function) or factory('name', function)`?